agrumery/aGrUM/wrappers/pyAgrum/doc/sphinx/potential.rst

     <A:1|B:1> :: 0.166667 /<A:2|B:1> :: 0.333333 /<A:3|B:1> :: 0.5 /<A:1|B:2> :: 0.266667 /<A:2|B:2> :: 0.333333 /<A:3|B:2> :: 0.4

-* For addressing and looping in a :py:class:`pyAgrum.Potential` structurel, pyAgrum provides :py:class:`Instantiation` class which represents a multi-dimensionnal index.
+* For addressing and looping in a :py:class:`pyAgrum.Potential` structure, pyAgrum provides :py:class:`Instantiation` class which represents a multi-dimensionnal index.

 .. code-block:: python